Flexible Vertical Federated Learning with Heterogeneous Parties: Algorithm

 A party $k$'s updates during each local iteration are defined as follows:

 where $\Phi_{-k}^r$ is the set of all embeddings except those from party $k$, and $\textbf{D}_k(\cdot)$ is the local optimizer update rule based on the stochastic partial derivatives from the start of the global round to the current local iteration.
-We define our cumulative update to each local model over the course of a set of local iterations as follows:
+The cumulative update to each local model over a set of local iterations is as follows:

+We assume that the cumulative update over all local iterations can be rewritten in the following form:

 where $w_k^{r,t} \geq 1$ are weights applied to each gradient update.
-By defining party update rules in this way, Flex-VFL can support a variety of common local optimizers.
-Below, we present some common local optimizers whose updates that be defined in form of (\ref{update.eq}) and (\ref{update2.eq}). \begin{itemize}[leftmargin=*] \item \textbf{Classical SGD:} In classical SGD, model updates are made as follows:
+Note that we do not assume that each index of these sums in (\ref{updateD.eq}) are equivalent.
+By rewriting party update rules in this way, we can analyze a variety of common local optimizers.
+Below, we present some examples of common local optimizers whose updates can be written in the form of (\ref{updateD.eq}). \begin{itemize}[leftmargin=*] \item \textbf{Classical SGD:} In classical SGD, our update rule is:

-By setting $w_k^{r,t}=1$ for all parties, rounds, and local iterations in (\ref{update2.eq}), our update rule becomes classical SGD. \item \textbf{SGD with Momentum:} We can define SGD with local momentum, where a party resets its momentum buffer to zero at the start of each global round, as follows:
+By setting $w_k^{r,t}=1$ for all parties, rounds, and local iterations in (\ref{updateD.eq}), our update rule becomes classical SGD. \item \textbf{SGD with Momentum:} SGD with local momentum is where a party resets its momentum buffer to zero at the start of each global round.
+The update rule for SGD with local momentum is defined as follows:

-where,
+where

 where $\rho$ is a tunable parameter.
-The updates at each local iteration $t$ can be defined as follows:
+The updates $u_k^{r,t}$ at each local iteration $t$ can be defined as follows:

-Plugging this into (\ref{updatemom.eq}), we have:
+Plugging this into (\ref{update.eq}), we have:

 Applying this recursion to our update rule in (\ref{update2.eq}), we have: